How to Install Roon Server on Synology NAS using Docker | Guide

 If you are using Method 1 (Compose), you can set this via the configuration generator.
 If using Method 2, add an environment variable ROON_INSTALL_BRANCH with the value earlyaccess.
 Switching channels takes effect on the next container restart.

-Migrating from a Native Installation
+Migrating from an Existing Installation

 Common issues